Create a new stream with the specified columns and properties.

 VALUE columns can be NULL.
 No special processing is done if two rows have the same

 key.
-This situation is handled differently by ksqlDB TABLE, as shown in the following table.
+This situation is handled differently by ksqlDB TABLEs, as shown in the following table.

 |Key column type||